MdSamsuzzohaShayon/algorithm-data-structure/README.md

 ### Big O

  - Definition of the complexity of an algorithm as a function of the size.
-Complexity is relative
+Complexity is relative.
+Big O notation is used to measure how running time or space requirements for your program grows as input size grows.
  - Big O is a notation used to describe complexity.
 Notation simplifies everything into a single variable.
  - Order of magnitude of complexity - O(n).
 A function  of the size.
 Big O measures complexity as the input size grows.
 Big O refer to as the upper bound of the algorithm.
 Here n  means numbers of operations.
  - Big O is a useful notation for understanding both time and space complexity but only when comparing amongst algorithms that solve the same problem.